Grace Mountainside Church, a Lutheran & Episcopal Fellowship,

 Governing Board officers.
 This model of governance when approved by the

-diocese and the synod made Grace Mountainside the first formally and
+diocese and the synod made Grace Mountainside the first formally and officially organized joint Lutheran & Episcopal Church in the United States.

 The model of governance, constitution and bylaws developed to meet